-- Maximum FAR of 1.5; - Maximum Residential FAR of 1.0; - Maximum Building Height of 75 feet: - Non-residential uses limited to those allowed in the Light Industrial I-L Zone: - Ground floor to be used only for non-residential uses allowed in the base I-L Zone; - Minimum Public Use Space of 10 percent required for mixed-use developments; - Design guidance in the Plan and separate Urban Design Guidelines; and - Site Plan for developments that include residential uses per the overlay zone.
+- Maximum FAR of 1.5; - Maximum Residential FAR of 1.0: - Maximum Building Height of 75 feet; - Non-residential uses limited to those allowed in the Light Industrial I-L Zone; - Residential uses: Multi-unit - Ground floor to be used only for nonresidential uses allowed in the base I-L Zone: - Minimum Public Use Space of 10 percent required for mixed-use developments; - Design guidance in the Plan and separate Urban Design Guidelines; and - Site Plans for developments that include residential uses per the overlay zone.

-This Plan also recommends that a future zoning text amendment be introduced that will comprehensively examine both the Twinbrook and White Flint 2 industrial areas to determine how to balance the retention of light industrial zones with residential development.
+This Plan also recommends that a future zoning text amendment should be introduced that will comprehensively examine both the Twinbrook and White Flint 2 industrial areas to determine how to balance the retention of light industrial zones with residential development.